 If you're into sadistic shows and enjoy watching gorey, gruesome deaths or people suffering then you might enjoy this.
 Otherwise, I'd suggest watching Another instead if you want a better horror mystery show.

 Big Order (2015, Asread)

 If you like sadistic cute girls enjoy causing pain to others you might enjoy this.
 Using the world full of hate as an excuse, the show doesn't hesitate to go about slaughtering people or using death as a joke.
 Outside of that, every episode sheds light on each Order who have some silly powers and personalities.
 So one moment you're watching gruesome deaths, the next you're laughing at silly things.
-Another the show's trying to look smart by looking as if there's some clever scheme going on...
-It doesn't feel very well thought out.
+Somtimes the show tries to look smart as if there's some clever scheme going on...
+Overall the direction doesn't feel very well thought out.
 Like random ideas thrown in.

 There's little to like about this show.
 No good art work, direction's ridiculously silly, world setting's unoriginal, silly powers.
 Future Diary was better than this.

 Serial Experiments Lain (1998, Pioneer LDC/Triangle Staff)